coolwonny/Gold-Price-Prediction/README.md

 ## Data preprocessing

 This is the most interesting and important part in dealing with any type of data.
 We have to go through from replacing the `null` or missing values.
 There were 6 different columns of prices; USD(AM), USD(PM), GBP(AM), GBP(PM), EURO(AM), and EURO(PM).
 Here, we are going to use the column of the USD(AM) for as feature and target column out of the six.
-By searching with `df.isnull().sum()`, we found out there were 141 missing values for the column.
+By searching with `df.isnull().sum()`, we found out there were 1 missing values for the column.
 We filled the missing values with the previous price in the series.

 Next, we will define a window size of 30 days for the data.
+The reason for setting a window(or rolling window) in time-series analysis is that we assume there is an unkown law so every next term of time-series is the function of *n* previous terms.
+For example, *r(t+1) = f(r(t),r(t-1),...,r(t-n-1))* and the influence of the rest time-series members is negligibly small.
-This will create arrays of 30 days value in time-series that will allow us
+This will create arrays of 30 days value in time-series that will allow us to predict the next value based on the values in the window.
+Of course, we need to create the features set **X** and the target vector **y** as follows.

+X sample values:
+[[35.18 35.16 35.14 35.14 35.14 35.14 35.15 35.17 35.18 35.18 35.19 35.2
+  35.2  35.19 35.19 35.19 35.2  35.2  35.2  35.19 35.19 35.2  35.2  35.2
+  35.19 35.19 35.2  35.19 35.2  35.19]
+ [35.16 35.14 35.14 35.14 35.14 35.15 35.17 35.18 35.18 35.19 35.2  35.2
+  35.19 35.19 35.19 35.2  35.2  35.2  35.19 35.19 35.2  35.2  35.2  35.19
+  35.19 35.2  35.19 35.2  35.19 35.19]
+ [35.14 35.14 35.14 35.14 35.15 35.17 35.18 35.18 35.19 35.2  35.2  35.19
+  35.19 35.19 35.2  35.2  35.2  35.19 35.19 35.2  35.2  35.2  35.19 35.19
+  35.2  35.19 35.2  35.19 35.19 35.2 ]]

+y sample values:
+[[35.19]
+ [35.2 ]
+ [35.2 ]]

+Since the time-series is order-sensitive, we have to avoid the dataset being randomized rather than using `train_test_split` function.
+We should manually create the training and testing sets using array slicing that separates 70% of the data for training and the remainder for testing.
+After then, we need to scale the dataset between 0 and 1 by using `MinMaxScaler`.
+The last part of preprocessing will be reshaping the features dataset.
+Because the LSTM API from Keras needs to receive the input data as a vertical vector, so that we have to reshape both sets, training and testing by using `reshape((X_train.shape[0], X_train.shape[1], 1))`.

+## Build and Train the LSTM RNN

+In this section, we will design a custom LSTM RNN in Keras and fit (train) it using the training data we defined.

+For designing the structure of the RNN LSTM, we need to:

+* Number of units per layer: `30` (same as the window size)
+* Dropout fraction: `0.2` (20% of neurons will be randomly dropped on each epoch)
+* Add three `LSTM` layers to your model, remember to add a `Dropout` layer after each `LSTM` layer, and to set `return_sequences=True` in the first two layers only.
+* Add a `Dense` output layer with one unit.

+After designing the model, we will complie the model using the `adam` optimizer(for gradient descent), and `mean_square_error` as loss function since the value we want to predict is continuous.

+Now, we are going to train(fit) the model with the training data using 10 epochs and a `batch_size=90`.
+Since we are working with time-series data, do not forget to set `shuffle=False` as it's necessary to keep the sequential order of the data.

+## Model Performance

+In this section, we will evaluate the model using the test data.

+we will need to:

+1. Evaluate the model using the `X_test` and `y_test` data.

+2. Use the `X_test` data to make predictions.

+3. Create a DataFrame of Real (`y_test`) vs. predicted values.

+4. Plot the real vs. predicted values as a line chart.

+The result we had was 0.0237909201, which is quite good accuracy.
+Then, we moved on to prediction using `X_test`, and used the `inverse_transform()` method of the scaler to decode the scaled testing and predicted values to their original scale.